 Science

 Science is a core subject and the curriculum allows all students to experience ways of exploring and understanding the universe around them.
-The aim of the Science Faculty is to ensure that students leave ADHS with a good scientific understanding for decision-making and an awareness of the scientific issues facing our society.
+Our purpose as a science faculty is to inspire and empower students to become inquisitive and critical thinkers.
+We aim to ensure that all students leave ADHS with a strong scientific understanding for decision-making and an awareness of the scientific issues facing our society.
 The school's science program aligns with the Australian Curriculum and is differentiated to allow all students to be challenged.

-A multidisciplinary Science staff with a diverse range of experiences and interests offer hands on science programs incorporating experimental design and problem solving skills.
+The Science faculty at ADHS boasts a multidisciplinary Science staff with a diverse range of experiences and interests who offer hands-on science programs incorporating experimental design and problem solving skills.
 Enrichment of the program occurs by students being involved in activities with many of the scientific institutions based in Canberra including the CSIRO, Mt Stromlo Observatory, Questacon, Geoscience Australia and the ANU.
 These links allow students to make connections with real life scientific research and scientists which enhances the relevancy of science taught in the classroom.
+Furthermore, our broad range of year 10 electives provides students with the opportunity to explore their interests.
+Our elective choices include Genetics and Evolution, Physics, Chemistry, Forensic Science, Climate Science, Human Biology and many more!